yuy-e/miniUPS/README.md

 ---
 **Features**
 - Supports Multi-Worlds throught individual world-id.
 - User Friendly: Clear and intuitive user navigation bar, high feedback.
+When a pacakge is delivered, we will send the owner emails to notify them the pacakge is delivered to inform them to pick up in time.
-- High privacy and security: unauthorized users can only see simple package infomation,authorized users can query the whole package information and change delivery address.
+- High privacy and security: We protect our system from registration injection attack.
+For unauthorized users, they can only see simple package infomation.
+For authorized users, they can query the whole package information and change delivery address.
 - Scalability: utilized threadpool to handle high-frequency requests.